yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 - Learn low-level systems, architecture and OSes.
 - DSA - Big O, implementations, some LeetCode (don't want to waste too much time) - already have a high level understanding of common structures and algos.
 - AI timez.
-- Electronics?
+- EE, electronics, physics of a computer?

 ### Mathematics

 It would seem that Maths will benefit me regardless of whatever type of path took or product I launch.

-These two topics are the core of what I will be focusing my time towards attaining mastery of:
+These two applied topics are the core of what I will be focusing my time towards attaining mastery of:
 - Linear Algebra
 - Multivariate Calculus